Top Frequently Asked Questions for IRS Procedures

 - If the refund check was cashed, the Bureau of the Fiscal Service (BFS) will provide you with a claim package that includes a copy of the cashed check.
 Follow the instructions for completing the claim package.
 BFS will review your claim and the signature on the canceled check before determining whether they can issue you a replacement check.
 The BFS review can take up to six weeks to complete.

 A split refund lets you divide your refund, in any proportion you want, and direct deposit the funds into up to three different accounts with U.S. financial institutions.
-Use Form 8888, Allocation of Refund (Including Savings Bond Purchases) to request to have your refund split or to use part or all of your refund to buy up to $5,000 in paper or electronic U.S. Series I Savings Bonds for yourself or someone else.
+Use Part I of Form 8888, Allocation of Refund (Including Savings Bond Purchases) to request to have your refund split.
+The accounts must be in your name.
+You may also use part or all of your refund to buy up to $5,000 in paper or electronic U.S. Series I Savings Bonds for yourself or someone else by using Part II of Form 8888.

 If by the end of February, your attempts to have the Form W-2, Wage and Tax Statement corrected by your employer are unsuccessful, you can request that an IRS representative initiate a Form W-2 complaint.
 Call the IRS toll free at 800-829-1040 or make an appointment to visit an IRS Taxpayer Assistance Center (TAC).